allenwq/devise-multi_email/README.md

 ## Getting Started

-Add this line to your application's `Gemfile`, _devise-multi_email_ has been tested with Devise 4.0 and rails 4.2:
+Add this line to your application's `Gemfile`:

 ```ruby
 gem 'devise-multi_email'